- Before you apply for a job

-Commercial/Corporate law looks at complex transactions and act for businesses of all sizes.
-This work is often looking at Mergers & Acquisitions, demergers, joint ventures and share issues.
-A lot of companies will have an internal legal team that solely look after their companies interests.
+Commercial/corporate law looks at complex transactions and acts for businesses of all sizes.
+This work is often looking at mergers & acquisitions, demergers, joint ventures and share issues.
+A lot of companies will have an internal legal team that solely look after their company's interests.

 Employment law is where you’ll be looking at employment disputes that end up in tribunals or the high court.
 You can find yourself working for either the employer or the employee.

 Family law deals with all legal matters relating to marriage, separation, divorce and legal issues relating to children.
-It will also encompass financial negotiations, inheritance issues and prenuptial contracts.
+It also encompasses financial negotiations, inheritance issues and prenuptial contracts.

-At its worst: We’ve all seen ‘Suits’ or a similar TV show and although there are some elements of truth, starting out in the legal world will be very different.
-Law often has long hours that can affect a work/life balance.
+At its worst: We’ve all seen ‘Suits’ or a similar series - but although these shows contain some elements of truth, starting out in the legal world is very different.
+Law often has long hours that can affect your work/life balance.
 The work can be monotonous and repetitive, especially until you start getting to slightly more senior positions.